learnlatex/learnlatex.github.io/en/help.md

 Each example is complete.
 However you may wish to edit it to make small changes, perhaps as part of an Exercise set at the end of the lesson.

-Their are two editors being used is on the site (depending on the page).
+There are two editors being used on the site (depending on the page).

 * [ACE](https://ace.c9.io/).